Haere mai, kia ora tatau, welcome.

 Research already, carried out by Manaiakalani Education Trust, shows that this extends the learning day and has an excellent impact on student outcomes.

-The trust provides devices to families of students enrolled in a digital learning classroom at one of the Ako Hiko Cluster Schools.
+The trust provides Chromebook Bundles to families of students enrolled in a digital learning classroom at one of the Ako Hiko Cluster Schools.

 These are supplied via a Credit Sale Agreement.
 We offer a range of contracts depending on how quickly the family wishes to pay for the device and also how long the student still has remaining at a cluster school.
 Our current interest rates are 6% for 12 months, 6.75% for 24 months and 7.5% for 36 months.
 No default interest nor default fees are charged under our agreements.
 Families also must attend an internet safety programme and sign the Ako Hiko Kawa of Care.